Concrete Efflorescence Removal: The Ultimate Guide

 Pouring and Finishing Concrete

-3. Consolidate the Concrete: Use a tamper or a piece of wood to compact the concrete, removing any air pockets and ensuring it fills all corners of the formwork.
+3. Consolidate the Concrete: Use a tamper or a piece of wood to compact the concrete, removing air pockets and ensuring it fills all corners of the formwork.

 Proper Curing Techniques